 Emily Lee & Nanor Balabanian, Redwood City, CA

-Emily Lee is an English teacher and Nanor Balabanian is a History teacher at Everest Public High School – a Summit charter High School in Redwood City, CA.
+Emily Lee was an English teacher and Nanor Balabanian was a History teacher at Everest Public High School – a Summit charter High School in Redwood City, CA.

 We are 9th grade English and History teachers at a small charter school in California that serves many first-generation students.
 As teachers of color and immigrants, we felt we had a responsibility to bring these issues in our classrooms and engage in personal reflection and analysis.
 We collaborated with Elliot Margolies, director of the “Made Into America” project.

 In our two-week humanities project, students investigated and wrote the immigration story of one of their family members to be published on the Made Into America online archive.
 The inherently authentic nature of the task lent itself to strong student investment and writing products.

 Additionally, it gave students an opportunity to utilize their native languages in their writing and view that as an asset rather than a deficit.
 (How rarely do we get to do these things?)